 The water quality information presented in the tables below is from the most recent round of testing performed in accordance with state and federal regulations.
-All data shown was collected during 2017, unless otherwise noted in the tables.
 The Oak Bluffs Water District uses laboratories certified to perform water quality tests by the Commonwealth of Massachusetts.

-IMPORTANT DEFINITIONS ppm: parts per million; mg/l: milligrams per liter, one penny in \$10,000 pCi/L: picocuries per liter; a measure of radioactivity ppb: parts per billion; one penny in \$10,000,000 Action Level: The concentration of a contaminant that, if exceeded, triggers treatment or other requirements which a water system must adhere to.
-90 TH Percentile: Out of every 10 homes, nine were at or below this level MCL: Maximum Contaminant Level; the highest level of a contaminant that is allowed in drinking water.
+IMPORTANT DEFINITIONS ppm: parts per million; mg/l: milligrams per liter, one penny in \$10,000 pCi/L: picocuries per liter; a measure of radioactivity ppb: parts per billion; one penny in \$10,000,000 90th Percentile: Out of every 10 homes, nine were at or below this level Action Level: The concentration of a contaminant that, if exceeded, triggers treatment or other requirements which a water system must adhere to.
+MCL: Maximum Contaminant Level; the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close as possible to the MCGLs as feasible, using the best available treatment technology.
 MCLG: Maximum Contaminant Level Goal; the level of a contaminant in drinking water below which there are no known or expected risks to health.
 MCGLs allow for a margin of safety.
 SMCL: Secondary Maximum Contaminant Level; these standards are developed to protect the aesthetic qualities of drinking water and are not health based.
 MRDL: Maximum Residual Disinfectant Level; The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 MRDLG: Maximum Residual Disinfectant Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLG's do not reflect the benefits of the use of disinfectants to control microbial contaminants.
 ORSG: Massachusetts Office of Research and Standards guideline; this is the concentration of a chemical in drinking water, at or below which, adverse health effects are unlikely to occur after chronic (lifetime) exposure.
 If exceeded, it serves as an indicator of the potential need for further action.
 N/A: Not applicable RDL: Reporting Detection Limit Level 1 Assessment: A Level 1 Assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in the water system.
-MICPORIAL CONTAMINANTS

 MICROBIAL CONTAMINANTS

 Highest # Positive in a Month MCL MCLG Violation (Y/N) Possible Source(s) of Contamination

-Total Coliform 1 1 0 N unknown
+Total Coliform 0 1 0 N